Appendix H: Constants Derived from First Principles

 5. Algorithmic Complexity (Computational perspective)

-All five are manifestations of the same underlying physical constraint — the entropy tax on translation.
+All five are manifestations of the same underlying physical constraint -- the entropy tax on translation.
+They look different on the surface (bits, joules, synaptic failures, cache misses, algorithmic overhead), but they are measuring the same gap from different angles.

 Definition: Probability of correct operation per semantic transaction.